engrnisarahmed/dan.carley.co/_posts/2015-04-30-code-club-five-week-retrospective.markdown

 during an outage.

 I haven't gained those skills from running the club.
-But I have been learning how to improve then and apply them to different situations.
+But I have been learning how to improve them and apply them to different situations.

 ### Preparation